ajaest/gpha_test_blog_fe/README.md

   - Compress JS, HTML and CSS files when copying them to production
   - Include ``frontent/js/utils/config-production.js`` instead of ``frontent/js/utils/config-debug.js`` for the ``config`` angular service.
 - Add pagination to the list models.
 Django API supports it, but making it work in angular is a little more complex, I just felt lazy doing it.
+- There is a ton of corner cases without styling (I just did the mayor path)
+- When filtering the task list, the colors may be wrong.